MicrosoftDocs/office-docs-powershell/skype/skype-ps/skype/Get-CsOnlineUser.md

 Indicates the Identity of the user account to be retrieved.

 For TeamsOnly customers using the Teams PowerShell Module version 3.0.0 or later, you use the following values to identify the account:
+(Note: The mentioned changes are currently applicable only for Tenants in Public Cloud without a

 - GUID
 - SIP address